 When Sam pitched his plan for a ‘surfari’, hiking with surfboards in a remote corner of Victoria and NSW, he immediately had the WAE team frothing.
-Most people drive by this slice of paradise on the Princes Hwy, never turning down those dusty dirt roads.
-But there are uncrowded, white sandy beaches, turquoise water, and abundant wildlife out there waiting to be explored.
+Most people drive right by this slice of paradise on the Princes Hwy.
 And that’s exactly what the Osprey Adventure Grant is all about!

 We are the three Doherty siblings – Jake, Sam and Georgia.
 Growing up together our parents were always taking us camping, hiking and exploring.
 This love of adventure and the outdoors has stuck with all of us.
 Sam lives on the NSW/Vic border, Georgia in Queensland and Jake in Melbourne.
 Coordinating us to all meet together in one location for 5 days hiking was a feat in itself.
 30 years in the making, this was our first trip, all three of us together as siblings.

 Who was going to crack it first?
 Which sibling was going to fight the most?
 And who would eat more of the food?
 The linchpin of this trip, Sam, had always wanted to take on a surfing/hiking exhibition in the remote East Gippsland area.
 Jake and Georgia just went along for the ride to make sure Sam didn’t go out bush forever.